 Might this be where a free market forces the hand of the invisible individual?

 Is modest living and quiet dignity then impossible, or perhaps just unacceptable, for those who, though their skills are limited, would yet be content with their lives?
-Must fast food workers and janitors be ashamed of their station?
+Must fast food workers and janitors be ashamed of their stations?
 Ought we pity them?
-And is the price of being an American that all must ambitiously climb toward the next tax bracket?
+And is the price of being an American that all must ambitiously scramble toward the next tax bracket?

-Instituting a minimum wage sufficient to guarantee a law-abiding full-time worker his basic needs — food, shelter, clothing — would stand as proof that we Americans value the very values that sustain us.
+Instituting a minimum wage sufficient to guarantee a law-abiding full-time single worker his basic needs — food, shelter, clothing — would stand as proof that we Americans value the very values that sustain us.
 This would not, however, be a redistributive scheme for expropriating all wealth.
 Nor would any direct transfer of either an interest in, or the control of, private property be defensible — let alone feasible.

 So what’s so good about a minimum wage then?
 Isn’t the consequent overpopulation and environmental destruction also immoral?
 Yes, of course it is.
-But because the minimum wage sets the wage floor artificially high–higher than would support the fullest employment possible — it limits job opportunities and so exerts pressure on those who cannot afford children not to have them: it thereby moderates economic growth — this otherwise-destructive, immoral, runaway economic growth — even as it rewards honest work.
+But because the minimum wage sets the wage floor artificially high — i.e. higher than would support the fullest employment possible — it also limits job opportunities and so exerts pressure on those who cannot afford children not to have them: it thereby moderates both population growth and economic growth — this otherwise-destructive, immoral, runaway economic growth — even as it rightly rewards honest work.

-The entire compensation system of the mid-sized or larger company could adjust to accommodate a higher minimum wage; as anyone who has any experience with the wasted time and resources, the general incompetence and the typical redundancy inside most companies could confirm.
-There are also fortunes spent on ineffective advertising and government lobbying — another point for direct democracy — and the consequent tax shelters and special provisions in law.
+The entire compensation system of the mid-sized or larger company could adjust to accommodate a higher minimum wage, as anyone who has any experience with the wasted time and resources, the general incompetence and the typical redundancy inside most companies could confirm.
+There are also fortunes spent on ineffective advertising and government lobbying — another advantage of direct democracy — and the consequent tax shelters and special provisions in law.
 Suffice it to say that most companies are grossly inefficient.